chr1shr/vdropimpact/README.md

   at the base at *y*=0, and saves the resulting information as *m*&times;1 pressure field.

+- **collate** - This utility takes the one-dimensional height fields or gas pressure fields, and collates them into a two-dimensional Gnuplot binary matrix format in the (*x*,*t*) space.

 - **t_perf.pl** – This script can be run on the terminal output of a simulation that was run with the `mr_time_output` option that created machine-readable timing information.
 The script prints statistics about the time taken in